Develatio/nebulant-cli/README.md

 The second way that you can use this CLI is by running blueprints directly with it.
 You'll most probably want to do this in any of the following situations:

-* you've done creating your blueprint and you want to run it in a CI/CD pipeline
+* you've finished creating your blueprint and you want to run it in a CI/CD pipeline
 * you found a blueprint in the
 [Nebulant Marketplace](https://builder.nebulant.app) and you want to run it.